inCaller/prometheus_bot/README.md

 ```testdata/production_example.json```
 ```testdata/production_example.tmpl```

-It could be a base, for build a real tempalte, or simply copy some part.
+It could be a base, for build a real tempalte, or simply copy some part, check-out how to use functions.
-Sysadmin usually love copy other from just done.
+Sysadmin usually love copy.